antfriend/antfriend.github.io/TootTootTerminologyDB.md

 ## Umwelt
 ![Umwelt scope](images/eyeball-highway-sunrise.svg)

 The world as it is experienced by a particular organism.
+In a less-specific word, "perspective".
+In symbolic terminology, "viewport".

 The umwelt is the bounded worldview for a Toot Toot Agent.
 It defines what can be sensed, stored, related, or acted on.
 It is a feature of toot toot data encoding and more generally, natural systems - see [Wikipedia.](https://en.wikipedia.org/wiki/Umwelt)